dell/csm-docs/content/docs/concepts/authorization/v1.x/_index.md

 **NOTE:** PowerScale OneFS implements its own form of Role-Based Access Control (RBAC).
 Authorization does not enforce any role-based restrictions for PowerScale.
 To configure RBAC for PowerScale, refer to the PowerScale OneFS [documentation](https://www.dell.com/support/home/en-us/product-support/product/isilon-onefs/docs).

 ## Authorization Components Support Matrix
 Authorization consists of 2 components - The authorization sidecar, bundled with the driver, communicates with the Authorization proxy server to validate access to Storage platforms.
 The authorization sidecar is backward compatible with older Authorization proxy server versions.
-However, it is highly recommended to have the Authorization proxy server and sidecar installed from the same release of Container Storage Module.
+However, it is highly recommended to have the Authorization proxy server and sidecar installed from the same release of Container Storage Modules.

 **NOTE:** If the deployed CSI driver has a number of controller pods equal to the number of schedule nodes in your cluster, Authorization may not be able to inject properly into the driver's controller pod.
 To resolve this, please refer to our [troubleshooting guide](./troubleshooting) on the topic.

 ## Roles and Responsibilities

-The Container Storage Module for Authorization CLI can be executed in the context of the following roles:
+The Container Storage Modules for Authorization CLI can be executed in the context of the following roles:
 - Storage Administrators
 - Kubernetes Tenant Administrators

 ### Storage Administrators

-Storage Administrators can perform the following operations within Container Storage Module for Authorization
+Storage Administrators can perform the following operations within Container Storage Modules for Authorization

 - Tenant Management (create, get, list, delete, bind roles, unbind roles)
 - Token Management (generate, revoke)